sandeep-ssh/sandeep-ssh/README.md

 AWS/Azure Cloud Professional / Aspiring Engineering Manager
 -----------------------------------------------------------

-Technical leader with deep AWS and Azure expertise and proven experience in support leadership and team management.
+Technical leader with deep AWS expertise and proven experience in support leadership and team management.
 I combine hands-on system design and operational excellence with mentoring and team enablement, delivering reliable, scalable cloud solutions.

 Experienced in leadership , collaborating with stakeholders, and translating business needs into effective technical strategies.